App-vNext/Polly/src/Polly.Core/README.md

 The resilience pipeline may consist of one or more individual resilience strategies.
 Polly V8 categorizes resilience strategies into the following building blocks:

-- `ResilienceStrategy`: Base class for all non-reactive resilience strategies.
+- `ResilienceStrategy`: Base class for all proactive resilience strategies.
 - `ResilienceStrategy<T>`: Base class for all reactive resilience strategies.

-### Example: Custom Non-Reactive Strategy
+### Example: Custom Proactive Strategy

-Here's an example of a non-reactive strategy that executes a user-provided callback:
+Here's an example of a proactive strategy that executes a user-provided callback:

 <!-- snippet: my-custom-strategy -->
 ```cs